 Many would-be entrepreneurs invest time in creating their start up business plan.
 This would include devising financial projections and a well-founded target amount of initial capital.

-Getting professional advice – and input from government-backed new business mentors for example – can help make sure those initial sums add up.
+Getting professional advice and input from government-backed new business mentors can help make sure those initial sums add up.

-Part of the reason that around 30% of small business owners run out of money is that start up capital does not sustain them sufficiently through their first few months.
-It is common for new companies to quickly need a second tier of funding to keep themselves afloat.
+Part of the reason that around 30% of small business owners run out of money is that start up capital doesn’t sustain them sufficiently through their first few months.
+It’s common for new companies to quickly need a second tier of funding to keep themselves afloat.
 Something not all enterprise owner-managers foresee and plan for.

 Cash flow/money management